Pakistan expresses solidarity as COVID-19 beats India | ExBulletin

 In the capital, 20 patients admitted to an intensive care unit at Jaipur Golden Hospital died late Friday evening, a hospital official said on Saturday.

-As of Friday, 348 deaths were recorded in New Delhi, the capital’s highest one-day peak since the start of the pandemic.
+As of Friday, 348 deaths were recorded in New Delhi, the highest one-day peak in the capital since the start of the pandemic.

 In Amritsar, an investigation was opened after six patients died in a private hospital due to lack of oxygen, authorities said.